 Identities with admin access can sometimes gain more and more permissions over time, for example, due to changes in responsibilities, where s/he must maintain previous privileges.
 Also known as privilege creep, some identities get to the point where they present a security vulnerability.
 It’s a good idea to keep an eye on privileged accounts to keep them from accumulating too much power.
 Nowadays, with so many identities, former manual efforts no longer fulfill this need to monitor, flag and adjust accounts.
-An automated tool that enables admins to discover identities and send them through the CI/CD pipeline to the team responsible for mitigating them is a more effective solution.
+An more effective solution is an automated tool that enables admins to discover identities and send them through the CI/CD pipeline to the team responsible for mitigating them.

 The separation of duties principle mandates that identities do not have conflicting responsibilities or the ability to open the organization to risk.

-To ensure that your organization is enforcing the separation of duties principle, it’s critical to map all identities across your environment.
+To ensure that your organization enforces the separation of duties principle, it’s critical to map all identities across your environment.

 Modern IT environments are highly dynamic.
 New identities are continually being introduced and deployed, making it very challenging for security teams to track what’s happening.

-The only way to maintain control is to leverage identity and data security platform to monitor identities and report changes continuously.
+The only way to maintain control is to leverage identity and data security platforms to continuously monitor identities and report changes.

-Digital transformation has introduced a wide range of new identity types, which means that organizations need to change the way they approach governing identities and data access in the cloud.
-Identity security must include not only employees, partners, contractors, customers, and consumers, but all the above-mentioned non-person identities as well.
-This is necessary to meet security and privacy requirements, while at the same time enabling business growth and innovation.
+Digital transformation has introduced a wide range of new identity types, which means that organizations need to change how they approach governing identities and data access in the cloud.
+Identity security must include not only employees, partners, contractors, customers, and consumers, but all the non-person mentioned above identities as well.
+This is necessary to meet security and privacy requirements while at the same time enabling business growth and innovation.

 Failure to ensure comprehensive identity management capabilities for all identities, people and non-people, exposes organizations to security and compliance risks.
-It is therefore important for organizations to recognize where and how non-person identities are used in their cloud environments and to ensure they have the necessary systems and processes in place to manage them properly.
+Therefore, it is essential for organizations to recognize where and how non-person identities are used in their cloud environments and ensure they have the necessary systems and processes to manage them properly.

-At the very least, businesses need to be in control of all identities and their interaction with their environments.
-Therefore, enterprises must work to eliminate shared accounts so that all people or non-person identities interacting with systems have an identity that can be managed and used for applying the Principle of Least Privilege / Least Access, visibility, traceability, and accountability purposes.
+At the very least, businesses need to control all identities and their interaction with their environments.
+Therefore, enterprises must eliminate shared accounts so that all people or non-person identities interacting with systems have an identity that can be managed and used for applying the Principle of Least Privilege / Least Access, visibility, traceability, and accountability purposes.

-It is also essential that organizations have a standard, policy-based way of managing privileged identities, which are common targets of compromise for malicious actors.
+It is also essential that organizations have a standard, policy-based way of managing privileged identities, which are common compromise targets for malicious actors.
 Privileged non-person identities should not be overlooked.
-Privilege access platforms, therefore, must support privileged non-person identities. processes, microservices and containers in both production and development environments or DevOps, where this model is followed.
+Privilege access platforms, therefore, must support privileged non-person identities.
+Processes, microservices, and containers in production and development environments or DevOps follow this model.

 The success of digital transformation depends on the ability to manage the access of everyone and everything.
 This means having a complete understanding of all the identities at play (people and non-people), understanding their relationships, and having a consistent way to manage and secure them.